ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 <span class="image left"><img class="p-image" alt="Christoph Strobl" src="/img/javaday-ukraine-2017/christoph-strobl.jpg"></span>
 [Christoph Strobl](https://twitter.com/stroblchristoph){:target="_blank"} is a developer at Pivotal and is part of the Spring Data team.
 Starting from Spring Framework 5, reactive support was added to all the core Spring Framework projects.
-In a reactive architecture it is important that your system is reactive from top to bottom in order to gain the full performance gain, the persistence layer is no exception to this.
+In a reactive architecture, it is important that your system is reactive from top to bottom in order to gain the full performance gain, the persistence layer is no exception to this.

 During the talk, Christoph went over the classic imperative approach of a Spring application where Spring MVC is used and the performance problems that can arise when all threads are in use.
 A reactive architecture makes better use of server resources but in turn adds more complexity to your architecture.
 In a reactive architecture, the publish-subcribe mechanism is heavily used where you have publishers and subscribers.
 Publishers publish messages to which subscribers can subscribe to.
-The mechanism also comes with back pressure for the subscribers, allowing them to define how many messages that want to handle next in order to avoid being overrun.
+The mechanism also comes with back pressure for the subscribers, allowing them to define how many messages they want to handle next in order to avoid being overrun.

 In the other part of the session, Christoph went over several features of Spring's Project Reactor, Spring Data Kay and Spring WebFlux.
-The publish-subscribe mechanism in Reactor is based upon the [Reactive Streams specification](http://www.reactive-streams.org){:target="_blank"} and there are two reactive types: `Flux`, an Asynchronous Sequence of 0-N items, and `Mono`, an Asynchronous 0-1 result.
+The publish-subscribe mechanism in Reactor is based on the [Reactive Streams specification](http://www.reactive-streams.org){:target="_blank"} and there are two reactive types: `Flux`, an Asynchronous Sequence of 0-N items, and `Mono`, an Asynchronous 0-1 result.
 Spring WebFlux is the reactive brother of Spring MVC and uses Project Reactor under the hood for building reactive endpoints.
 Spring Data Kay is the newest version of Spring Data which now contains reactive repositories and reactive templates.
 At the time of writing this is only usable for MongoDB, Redis, Couchbase and Cassandra as the other databases lack a reactive JDBC driver.